Gofundme page set up for Morrice family in Tillsonburg

 They also use ‘front end’ information – photographs posted on social media, which can be used to help evaluate the fire in its early stages.

-“In this case we’re probably going to have a team of about 5-8 people,” said Ross, noting the investigation team comes from as far as Niagara, Burlington, Barrie and North Bay.
+“In this case we’re probably going to have a team of about five to eight people,” said Ross, noting the investigation team comes from as far as Niagara, Burlington, Barrie and North Bay.
 “It’s a total team collaboration from all parts.
 With that many people, and a building this size, you can make shorter work of it (compared to a two-person team).”

 cabbott@postmedia.com